-At Jerry Blakeley's toy shop, a weekly gathering of SDFWA members led by Charlie Bierman have been turning out wooden toys of all types for years.
+At Jerry Blakeley's toy shop, a weekly gathering of SDFWA members led by Roger Solheid have been turning out wooden toys of all types for years.

 We have multiple opportunities for members to participate in these rewarding activities.
 There are all-day toy making workshops at members’ shops, or individuals can pick up plans and supplies at our general meeting and construct toys or scroll-saw cutouts in their own shops.
 In a typical year we spend over $2000 on supplies and donate over 3000 toys and thousands of scroll saw cutouts to various non-profit and social service organizations in San Diego county.

 Information, plans, and supplies are available at our general meetings.
-Talk to Roger, Terry or Charlie at one of our general meetings to find out how you can participate, get information or supplies, or turn in your completed toys.
+Talk to Roger or Terry at one of our general meetings to find out how you can participate, get information or supplies, or turn in your completed toys.